-Stay-At-Home Order issued: As part of the region’s next steps in addressing this public health emergency, the State of Colorado issued a Stay-At-Home Public Health Order.
-The order is effective March 26 until April 11, unless officials determine otherwise.
-For details about the State order including FAQs, visit covid19.colorado.gov.
-To read Arvada's webpage regarding the order, visit arvada.org/stay-at-home-orders-issued.
+Stay-At-Home Orders issued: As part of the region’s next steps in addressing this public health emergency, the State of Colorado issued Stay-At-Home Public Health Orders.
+The orders were effective March 26 at 8 a.m. until April 11, unless officials determine otherwise.
+For details about the State orders including State FAQs, visit covid19.colorado.gov.

-Mayor Williams reaches out to residents and members of the business community encouraging us all to work together and reassuring us that the quality City services we rely on will continue during this challenging time.
+On behalf of the Arvada City Council and the City of Arvada team, Mayor Williams checks in with the community encouraging us all to work together during this challenging time.
 Hear more of what the Mayor has to say in this short video.

 We Can Do This

 Many of us are struggling during this uncertain time, but with the strengths of our community, there is no doubt that we truly can "do this."
 We can help stop the spread of the disease, care for ourselves and our neighbors, be kind, and perhaps even have fun.
 Along with the Mayor's message, we have launched a resource where our neighbors can share stories, tips and inspiration for thriving during this challenging time.
 Visit Speak Up Arvada #WeCanDoThis to join the conversation.

 The City’s Approach